Dhruv1777/threads-sentiment-analysis/README.md

 ### Sentiment Scores

 A great way to get an idea of how users feel about 'Threads' in their reviews is deriving a 'sentiment score' for them.
-The sentiment scores here come from _.
-Put very simply, obtaining these involves 'tokenising' the reviews (a process where _), followed by _, and then finished up by _
+The sentiment scores here come from predefined lists of words (as part of packages in R) that are labeled as either positive or negative.

 ![Absolute_Sentiment_Scores_by_Rating_and_Source-1.png](./images/Absolute_Sentiment_Scores_by_Rating_and_Source-1.png)
 ![Absolute_Sentiment_Scores_by_Source.png](./images/Absolute_Sentiment_Scores_by_Source.png)